SEKOIA-IO/documentation/_shared_content/intelligence_center/integrations/thehive.md

 ### Search existing Sekoia intelligence in Cortex

 1. Select `Data Types`, `Job Type` and `Analyzers`
-2. Type your indicator or observable in the Observable search bar (here is below an example searching `Google`)
+2. Type your indicator or observable in the Observable search bar (here is an example with `Google`)

 ![TheHive_searchExisting_SekoiaCTI](/assets/intelligence_center/searchExisting_SekoiaCTI.png){: style="width: 80%; max-width: 80%"}

 ### Verify a Sekoia feed artefact in Cortex

-Here is an example on how to verify a Sekoia Indicator in Cortex and import its content (same process for Context and Observable)
+Here is an example on how to verify a Sekoia Indicator in Cortex and import its content for verification (same process for Context and Observable)

-1. Go to Sekoia.io connector    `Analyzers > SEKOIAIntelligenceCenter_Indicators` and click on button Run
+1. Go to Sekoia.io connector    `Analyzers > SEKOIAIntelligenceCenter_Indicators` and click on button Run (button play symbol in the right side)

 ![TheHive_Sekoia_connector1](/assets/intelligence_center/search_SekoiaCTI-1_indicators.png){: style="width: 80%; max-width: 80%"}

-2. Fill the information
+2. Fill the information with the indicator
 ![TheHive_Sekoia_connector2a](/assets/intelligence_center/search_SekoiaCTI-2_indicators.png){: style="width: 60%; max-width: 60%"}

-3. Check the indicator in Jobs History
+3. Check the indicator in _Jobs History_
 ![TheHive_Sekoia_job](/assets/intelligence_center/search_SekoiaCTI-3_indicators.png){: style="width: 60%; max-width: 60%"}

-4. Check the Sekoia.io indicator
+4. Check the Sekoia indicator
 ![TheHive_Sekoia_feed1](/assets/intelligence_center/search_SekoiaCTI-4_indicators.png){: style="width: 100%; max-width: 100%"}

-5. Indicator in Sekoia.io Intelligence page
+5. Check the Indicator in Sekoia Intelligence page
 ![TheHive_Sekoia_objects](/assets/intelligence_center/searchCTI_Sekoia_objects.png){: style="width: 40%; max-width: 40%"}

 ## 5. Troubleshoot

-1. Verify a `Sekoia feed artefact in Cortex` (see previous section)
+1. Make a verification on the artefact, follow steps of `Verify a Sekoia feed artefact in Cortex` (see previous section)

-2. Check the jobs in _Jobs History_ tab to see if the observable or indicator have been retrieved AND compare this artefact in Sekoia.io
+2. Check the jobs in _Jobs History_ tab to see if the observable or the indicator have been retrieved AND

+3. Compare this artefact in Sekoia Intelligence Center under the Intelligence page

 ## 6. Other resources